ovsidee/Laundry-Management-System/README.md

 # Laundry Management System

-A REST API for managing customers, their purchase history, and laundry machines accountancy.
+A REST API for managing customers, their purchase history, and laundry machine accountancy.

 ---